james-cranley/Python30/README.md

  conda activate test
  ```

- - You should notice the command line now begins `(test)`, this indicates the environment is activated.
+ - You should notice the command line now begins `(test)`, this indicates the `test` environment is activated.
  - We now need to install some Python software packages (at present all we have is python itself).
 To do this with `pip` the Python package manager.
-Copy/paste the code below and press `return` (NB this may take 2 mins, wait until you have a  flashing cursor again):
+Copy/paste the code below and press `return` (NB this may take 2 mins and it pauses at the end, **wait until you have a flashing cursor again before continuing**):

  ```bash
  pip install jupyterlab pandas numpy